-This tutorial teaches you how to select and configure a SQL client in order to access the database schemas used by Semarchy xDM.
+This tutorial will help you select and configure an SQL client for accessing the database schemas used by Semarchy xDM.

-This tutorial is the first unit within the Integration track, which is composed of SQL-based and REST-based tutorials.
+This tutorial is the first unit within the Data Publishing & Consumption track, which is composed of SQL-based and REST-based tutorials.

-The current unit is a prerequisite for the SQL-based units of the Integration track:
+The current unit is a prerequisite for the next SQL-based units of the Data Publishing & Consumption track.

 The sample customer data in this tutorial is modeled after the customers of a bicycle retailer that sells high-end bikes and cycling accessories.

-Before following this tutorial, you must have set up Semarchy xDM and completed the Customer B2C tutorial.
-If you have not yet, follow the Quick Install and Demo Application tutorials from the main Tutorials menu.
+Before beginning this unit, you must have set up Semarchy xDM and completed the Customer B2C demo tutorial.
+If you have not yet, follow the Quick Install and Demo Applications tracks from the main Tutorials menu.

 GO TO TUTORIALS

-If you have completed the Quick Install on-premises tutorial, then you already have successfully installed a client and used it to run the create schema statements:
+If you have completed the Install Semarchy xDM on-premises tutorial, then you already have successfully installed a client and used it to run the schema creation statements:

-In that case, you can use this client to connect to the xDM repository and data location schemas - simply follow the instructions in the step associated with this client.
+In that case, you can use this client to connect to the xDM repository and data location schemas.
+Simply follow the instructions in the section associated with this client.

 If you have not installed any SQL client yet, you can install one of those or use DBeaver, a free universal client.
-Download DBeaver Community Edition, which is sufficient to follow the Integration tutorials track.
+Download DBeaver Community Edition, which is sufficient to follow the Data Publishing & Consumption tutorial track.

 DOWNLOAD DBEAVER

-Now that you have selected a SQL client, you are ready to connect to the database.
+Now that you have selected an SQL client, you are ready to connect to the database.

-If you have installed xDM using the the AWS or Azure Quickstart VM:
+If you have installed xDM using the AWS or Azure Quickstart virtual machine:

-If you have installed xDM on premises, connect to the database using the default or universal client:
+If you have installed xDM on a local machine, connect to the database using the default or universal client:

 Amazon Web Services (AWS) and Microsoft Azure apply default security practices to lock down access to your virtual machine and the PostgreSQL database that is installed on it.